 The lack of observed relationships between annual precipitation (AP) and most environmental variables supports the assertion that TCP is an exemplary region to conduct space for time substitutions to make useful ecological predictions regarding climate change.
 While we did observe relationships between AP, potential evapotranspiration (PET), and runoff and water quality variables such as conductivity and nutrients as well as riparian cover, these relationships are likely causal and important mechanistic pieces of the relationships between AP and stream communities.
 The field-measured riparian data (canopy) proved uninformative due to outlier effects brought on by sub-urban floodway maintenance at our most humid site, Bear Creek.
 So, we restrict our discussion of riparian-effects on community assembly to the watershed-level metric (Bas.forest), supplied by the USGS.

-The fish communities displayed a pattern of increasing diversity, rarified richness, and compositional turnover moving from the drier to wetter sides of the survey region (Fig. 2) The wetter sites were characterized by an increase in the diversity of sunfishes and the addition of several marine migrants including hogchoker and American eel.
+The fish communities displayed a pattern of increasing diversity, rarified richness, and compositional turnover moving from the drier to wetter sides of the survey region (Fig. 2).
+The wetter sites were characterized by an increase in the diversity of sunfishes and the addition of several marine migrants including hogchoker and American eel.
 These compositional shifts connect with quantitative relationships between environmental variables and diversity, suggesting mechanistic pathways through which precipitation is structuring the stream communities.
 As precipitation increases, fish communities structure diversifies to include competitive omnivores and predators.
 Mesic sites contain a plurality of centrarchids; species with 3-7 year lifespans, annual breeding, nesting strategies, and are omnivores (Cooke and Philipp 2009).